bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

 plt.rcParams["figure.dpi"] = 150
 ```

 We start with the baseline of linear alkanes and verify that Egloff's equation fits their boiling points well as a function of number of carbon atoms $n$.
-We can call a Polars dataframe directly using seaborn the same as with a pandas dataframe.

 ```python